Trident Studios: Later history

 Trident Studios was sold in December 1981.
 It was bought by its senior engineer, Stephen Short, along with three other investors.
 In 1986, Short bought out the other investors and opened Trident 2 which was opened in 1983 and the investors were J.P.
 Illiesco and Rusty Egan.
 There were also another group of producers and investors who tried to buy Trident in the 1980s after its initial closure, headed by Neville Kernick-Nixon, Flood and John Keating; the former then opened The Mad House, later known as The Music Station.

 The original Trident mixing desk also survived, and was purchased in the early 1980s from the studio's owners by songwriter and former Cure bassist Phil Thornalley.
 It is now housed in Thornalley's own recording studio, Swamp Studios in north-west London.
-The Swamp is actually based around the Trident Tri‑mix desk.
+The Swamp is actually centred on the Trident Tri‑mix desk.

 Since 1981, the studios have changed name(s) and hands multiple times, with the original building remaining in situ.

-Present day

-The studios are still in operation as a post-production studio under the name 'Trident Audio Post', specialising in "all aspects of sound mixing & recording for TV, Film, Radio and Web since 1993".

-The studios now contain voice over and narration recording facilities, ISDN and remote link capabilities, alongside an automated dialogue replacement (ADR) studio, as a part of the TVC Soho group trading under Trident Sound Studio Ltd.